Early Life and Education of Misty Copeland: A Complete Timeline

 1998: Custody Battle and Professional Offers

-In 1999, Misty Copeland auditioned for several dance programs and received offers from each.
-She performed with ABT as part of its Summer Intensive program.
+In 1999, Misty Copeland auditioned for and received offers from several dance programs for their summer programs.
+She performed with ABT as part of its Summer Intensive programs.

 In 2000, Misty Copeland participated in ABT's Summer Intensive Program, danced the role of Kitri in Don Quixote, and was declared ABT's National Coca-Cola Scholar.
-She was one of six dancers selected to join the junior dance troupe.
+She was also selected to join the junior dance troupe.

-In 2000, Misty Copeland's earnings from ballet were set aside in a savings account and only used as needed.
+In 2000, it was stated that Misty Copeland's earnings from ballet were set aside in a savings account and only used as needed.

 2004: Breakthrough Season and Meeting Biological Father

-In 2015, Misty Copeland and attorney Olu Evans disclosed their engagement in a cover story in Essence magazine.
+In 2015, Misty Copeland and her husband, attorney Olu Evans, disclosed their engagement in a cover story in Essence magazine.

 On July 31, 2016, Misty Copeland married attorney Olu Evans in California.